-The Commission may defer any action on an application for accreditation (initial or renewal), substantive change, or other reviews or matters if additional information is required for the school to demonstrate compliance with the Standards of Accreditation or other accreditation requirements.
-Generally, in reaching a decision to defer action, the Commission will consider:
+- 1. The Commission may defer any action on an application for accreditation (initial or renewal), substantive change, or other reviews or matters if additional information is required for the school to demonstrate compliance with the Standards of Accreditation or other accreditation requirements.
+Generally, in reaching a decision to defer action, the Commission will consider factors such as: - a.
+The extent to which the school can provide sufficient additional information within a short period of time;